 To help you get them right, in this article, we’ll discuss:

 - The recommended YouTube thumbnail size or dimensions

 - Why you should create custom thumbnails in the first place (and how to create one with readymade templates)

-- Expert tips to help you design eye-catching thumbnails
+- Expert graphic design tips to help you design eye-catching thumbnails

 - A step-by-step process to adding a thumbnail image to your YouTube videos